 - Umbria and Etruria, the line’s last sail ships

-All the ships listed above with an asterisk were recommissioned during World War One as hospital ships, troop carriers or armed cruisers.
+All the ships listed above with an asterisk were recommissioned during World War I as hospital ships, troop carriers or armed cruisers.

-Those marked with a double asterisk were sunk during the war, whether or not they were in military service.
+Those marked with a double asterisk were sunk during the war, regardless of military service.

 Those marked with a ^ were torpedoed but did not sink.